nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 The following HTTP header fields are proposed to be used for conveying the Workload ID and Host geographic boundary token:

-* `X-Workload-ID`: Contains the Workload ID (e.g SPIFFE ID) issued by Workload Identity Manager (e.g. SPIFFE/SPIRE server).
+* `X-Workload-ID`: Contains the Workload ID (e.g SPIFFE ID) issued by Workload Identity Manager.

 * `X-Geo-ID`: Contains the Host geographic boundary token, which is a signed host geographic boundary issued by the GL service.